cmu-csd-phd/csd-blog/website/content/2026/enso.md

 ## Ensō: A Streaming NIC Interface

 Ensō is a new NIC interface that provides a *streaming abstraction*.
-At a high level, Ensō gives software the illusion of an unbounded buffer through a new primitive called Ensō Pipe.
+At a high level, Ensō allows the software and the NIC to exchange data using bytestreams.
+Instead of fixed-size buffers, Ensō gives software the illusion of an unbounded buffer through a new primitive called Ensō Pipe.
 Software can then use Ensō Pipes to exchange data with the NIC, by reading sequentially to receive data, and by writing sequentially to transmit data.

-Ensō imposes no structure to the data written to these buffers---applications and the NIC can use Ensō Pipes to communicate arbitrary streams of bytes.
+Ensō imposes no structure on the data written to these buffers---applications and the NIC can use Ensō Pipes to communicate arbitrary streams of bytes.
 This allows Ensō Pipes to be flexibly used regardless of the functionality running on the NIC.
 NICs that implement no offloads can use Ensō Pipes to communicate raw packets.
 NICs that implement a message-based transport protocol can push complete messages to these buffers.
-Finally NICs that implement a streaming-based transport protocol, such as TCP, can use Ensō Pipes to communicate bytestreams directly with applications.
+Finally, NICs that implement a streaming-based transport protocol, such as TCP, can use Ensō Pipes to communicate bytestreams directly with applications.

 ### How to implement a streaming abstraction?

-Different from the packetized interface, that uses a ring buffer of descriptors, in Ensō each Ensō Pipe consists of a ring buffer of *data*.
+Unlike the packetized interface, which uses a ring buffer of *descriptors*, Ensō uses a ring buffer of *data* for each Ensō Pipe.
 Since data is written to the ring buffer itself, this is what allows applications and the NIC to write and read data sequentially.

 To synchronize access to the buffer, the NIC and the application each control a pointer.
 When the application is receiving data from the NIC, the NIC advances its pointer (tail) after writing data to the buffer, and the application advances its pointer (head) when it is done processing the data.

-To allow the NIC to inform pointer updates to software, Ensō also has a notification buffer.
+To allow the NIC to send pointer updates to software, Ensō also has a notification buffer.
 Similar to the descriptor ring buffer in the packetized interface, the notification buffer is a ring buffer with fixed slots.
 Whenever the NIC wishes to advance its pointer, it sends a notification to software through the notification buffer.
 However, different from descriptors, notifications do not need to be sent for every chunk of data written to the buffer.
 Instead, the NIC can send one notification to inform software of *multiple* chunks of data at once.

 The following interactive diagram illustrates the Ensō interface.
 Note that the packets are written sequentially in the same Ensō Pipe.
 Also note that the NIC only sends a notification to the first packet, and waits for software to advance its pointer before sending another notification for the next batch of packets.